-If there are reasonable grounds to question the execution of the will, or to question whether the testator had testamentary capacity when making the will, it would be in the public's interest to resolve this question without cost to those questioning the will's validity.
-13
+If there are reasonable grounds to question the execution of the Will, or to question whether the testator had testamentary capacity when making the Will, it would be in the public's interest that this question would be resolved without cost to those questioning the Will's validity.

-Costs have also been awarded out of the estate where the testator destroyed his will, but it was not clear whether it was done intentionally or accidentally.14
+Costs have also been awarded out of the estate where the testator destroyed his Will, but it was not clear whether it was done intentionally or accidentally.

-Another example of costs attributable to the testator's actions, which contributed to the necessity of the litigation, includes where the testator did not execute a will while well, but waited until hospitalization.
-A court has noted that if the testator knows the consequences of not making a will, but still procrastinates until extremely ill and in hospital, the testator should understand the circumstances surrounding making the will could lead to an understandable will challenge.
-15
+Another example of costs attributable to the testator's actions which contributed to the necessity of the litigation, include where the testator did not execute a Will while well, but waited until hospitalization.
+A court has noted that if the testator knows the consequences of not making a Will, but still procrastinates until extremely ill, and in hospital, the testator should understand the circumstances surrounding making the Will could lead to an understandable Will challenge.

 Where the testator's structure of their estate plan causes confusion for the administration, courts have found that the estate should bear the costs.
-In the case of White v.
-Gicas, 16 the Court of Appeal overturned a costs award requiring the estate trustee to personally pay costs of an application and ordered that the costs be paid out of the estate.
-The Court of Appeal concluded that the problems that
+In the case of White v Gicas, the Court of Appeal overturned a costs award requiring the estate trustee to personally pay costs of an application and ordered that the costs be paid out of the estate.
+The Court of Appeal